Doc. Number | Article Title | Effective Date | Version |

 Below the navigation bar, you will find empty input fields for some items to create a new Role.

-- Role Name - Input the name as you would like it to appear when referenced throughout the CRM.
+- Role Name - Input the name as you want it to appear when referenced throughout the CRM.

-- Parent Role - Selecting another role here will make that role the level above the one you are creating or editing, this can be used to help define company hierarchy.
+- Parent Role - Selecting another role here will make that role the level above the one you are creating or editing.
+This can help define the company hierarchy.

-- Default Notes Type - Set the default type of note a role will use; a user can always select another note type when entering.
+- Default Notes Type - Set a role's default note type; users can always select an alternative note type when entering.

 - Assignable - This allows you to assign a user to contacts secondarily by role.